GreenHacker420/3d_Game_Tensorflow/README.md

 3. Enjoy full 3D spatial control with hand orientation tracking

 ### Tips for Best Experience
-- Ensure good lighting conditions
-- Keep your hand clearly visible to the camera
+- **Optimal Positioning**: Keep your hand centered in the camera view for best tracking accuracy
+- **Lighting**: Ensure good, even lighting conditions without harsh shadows
-- Maintain a distance of 1-3 feet from the camera
+- **Distance**: Maintain a distance of 1-3 feet from the camera for optimal detection
+- **Background**: Use a contrasting background to improve hand detection
-- Use smooth, deliberate movements for better tracking
+- **Movement**: Use smooth, deliberate movements for better tracking stability
+- **Calibration**: Use 3D Motion calibration for personalized tracking optimization

 ## 🛠️ Development